keepgoing1995/covid-policy-tracker/README.md

 (_Note: these only include indicators recorded on ordinal scales, so they all exclude E3, E4, H4, H5, and M1._)

-The [documentation folder](documentation/) contains an [index methodology](documentation/index_methodology.md) page explaining how the different indexes are calculated and how they are reported for days with incomplete data.
+We also produce different iterations of each index giving different weightings to differentiated policies that apply differently to people based on vaccination status.
+The [documentation folder](documentation/) contains an [index methodology](documentation/index_methodology.md) explaining how the different indices are calculated and how they are reported for days with incomplete data.
 This also describes the methodology for the [legacy stringency index](documentation/index_methodology.md#legacy-stringency-index) which is based on the [old](#legacy-database-structure-from-before-25-April-2020) database structure in place prior to 25 April 2020.

 ### Subnational data

 In addition to country-level data, our primary dataset additionally includes some subnational data.
-So far we have incorporated data for US states, Brazilian States, UK devolved nations, Canadian provinces and territories, and Chinese provinces into the primary dataset on this covid-policy-tracker repository.
-These subnational entities are included in our [/data/OxCGRT_latest.csv](data/OxCGRT_latest.csv) and [/data/OxCGRT_latest_withnotes.csv](data/OxCGRT_latest_withnotes.csv).
-But no other CSVs at this stage.
+So far we have incorporated data for US states, Brazilian states, UK devolved nations, Canadian provinces and territories, Chinese provinces, Australian states and territories, and Indian states into the primary dataset on this covid-policy-tracker repository.
+These subnational entities are included in their own designated folders in the [data](data) folder.

 Subnational data can be interpreted using the main [codebook](documentation/codebook.md), with additional guidance on subnational-specific interpretation available in the [documentation folder](documentation/subnational_interpretation.md).
-The state data included in our primary dataset aims to describe the overall policy environment that applies to residents of the state or equivalent jurisdiction, and so includes policies set by the national government where those values are more stringent than state-level action.
-For data that focuses only on subnational policies, see our additional datasets in the [OxCGRT/USA-covid-policy](https://github.com/OxCGRT/USA-covid-policy) and [OxCGRT/Brazil-covid-policy](https://github.com/OxCGRT/Brazil-covid-policy) respositories.
+The subnational data included in our primary dataset aims to describe the overall policy environment that applies to residents of the state or equivalent jurisdiction, and so includes policies set by the national government where those values are more stringent than state-level action.

 ### Our documentation and working papers have more information